PLThabangR/NodeApiSong/README.md

 ##  Features
 -  **Add items** to the array
 -  **View all items** or a single item by ID
+-  Get books by author
+-  Search by book title

 -  **Update items** (e.g., title, author)
 -  **Delete items** from the books array